 Participants must have a Sophomore, Junior, or Senior enrollment status

 Participants MUST BE available to participate in the preliminary rounds AND the Championship Final Round

-Mark your calendars now for September 5, 2021 at 12:00am (registration opens).
-NOTE: There are only 40 student registrations available.
-Registration is on a first-come, first-serve basis.
+Mark your calendars now for September 5, 2022 at 12:00am (registration opens).
+NOTE: There are only 20 student registrations available.

 Confirmations will be sent to the students who successfully register for the competition.